Go to the top of this page

 In addition to the consultation desk for harassment, we have set up a 24-hour consultation desk (group hotline) for general compliance and a sexual harassment consultation desk exclusively for cabin attendants.
 We strive to maintain a healthy work environment without harassment.

 We also expanded the content of harassment in compliance education (e-Learning) for all JAL Group employees and educated employees to prevent harassment.
-Furthermore, as an initiative that focuses on when harassment occurs, we conducted training for some managers on psychological care for employees who have been subjected to customer harassment.
+Furthermore, we carry out roving for group companies to ensure compliance.

 *The guidelines are in accordance with the Harassment Prevention Law (Labor Policy Promotion Law), which came into effect in 2020.